Valis64/YBS/README.md

 ## YBS Preset Helper

 `preset_ybs.py` contains helper logic for locating artwork when the YBS preset is active.
-The helper `fetch_art(settings, order_number, pair_num)` now searches the month directory under the company and order number.
-When a `proof` folder exists the pair files are used.
+The helper `fetch_art(settings, order_number, pair_num)` now scans the configured month directory for any folder named after the order number.
+If a `proof` subfolder is present the pair files are used.
 Otherwise the order directory is scanned for PDFs containing `proof` with version suffixes (`v1`, `v2`, etc.) and the highest version is returned.
 A `ValueError("Refusing…")` is raised if the resolved path includes a `$recycle` segment.

 ## Template Settings